 The importance of self-regulated professional learning and related practice sharing behaviors is the focus of the second SJSTE.
-Thus, this dashboard was activated during this SJSTE.
-The 4C dashboard provided automatic feedback on the enactment of these four behaviours by the whole cohort of participants.
-This had the aim of making participants more aware of their strengths and weaknesses - as a group - regarding self-regulated learning.
+Thus, this dashboard will be activated during this SJSTE.
+The 4C dashboard will help participants monitor their behaviour in terms of the 4Cs model.
+By providing automatic feedback on the enactment of these four behaviours, participants will be made more aware of their strengths and weaknesses regarding self-regulated learning.